 Difficult To Do The Task

-E.g., our shoes are hardwired to dig holes, and it’s their favorite time!
+Our shoes are hardwired to dig holes, and it’s their favorite time.
 Certain canine habits are hardwired.
-I might not be living with herders, but I appreciate how a dog sometimes wants to be able to redirect such normal behaviors.
+We might not be living with herders, but we appreciate how a dog sometimes wants to be able to redirect such normal behaviors.
 Training specialists are advised to divert herding race puppies and to rob you of the award for snuffing or dying.

-If you don’t hurdle, it will allow you to encourage behaviors and to overcome tough issues.
+If you don’t hurdle, it will allow you to encourage behaviors and overcome tough issues.
 And how do you respond to the huddled?
-Will you have fuel applied to the fire?
-The more people respond by running and shouting to the behavior, the more your dog feels it is a game.
-This conduct can be changed as easily as it begins, and several strategies help.
+The more people respond by running and shouting at the behavior, the more your dog feels it is a game.
+You can change this conduct as easily as it begins; several strategies can help.

 Why Do Dogs Put Their Head Between Your Legs